kukkuz/spring-boot/README.md

      - Maven : mvn spring-boot:run
      - Docker: docker-compose build docker-compose up
-     - To create the database use:
-       > CREATE DATABASE `student`
-     - Note that you have to ensure the database "student" to be present in the mySQL instance:
+     - Note that you have to ensure the database "student" to be present in the mySQL instance (to create the database use: CREATE DATABASE `student`)
-       For docker, you can access the mysql container using any of the following commands:
+     - For docker, you can access the mysql container using any of the following commands:
        - docker exec -it kukkuz-mysql mysql -uroot -p
        - mysql --host=127.0.0.1 --port=32768 -u root -p